tidalmigrations/machine_stats/unix/README.md

 pip install machine-stats
 ```

-If you are using `pipx` you can install Machine Stats as the following:
+If you are already have `pipx` installed and prefer to use that, you can install Machine Stats as the following:

 ```
 pipx install machine-stats